Curra, Queensland: Geography

 Curra is in the Wide Bay–Burnett region of Queensland.
 It also belongs to the non-functional administrative unit known as the County of March.

 The Mary River forms the western boundary, and Curra Creek is part of the northern boundary.
 To the east of the locality is a large portion of Curra State Forest.

 Mount Corella is in the south of the locality (26.1151°S 152.6149°E) rising to 336 m.

 The Bruce Highway passes through the locality, entering from the south-east (Bells Bridge) and exiting to the north (Gunalda).

-The North Coast railway line pases through the locality, entering from the south-west (Corella) and exiting to the north (Scotchy Pocket / Gunalda) with two railway stops (from north to south):
+The North Coast railway line passes through the locality, entering from the south-west (Corella) and exiting to the north (Scotchy Pocket / Gunalda) with two railway stops (from north to south):